Last updated:

 The tourism industry’s international calling patterns create additional fraud risks.
 Attackers often exploit hospitality voice systems to make expensive international calls, knowing that high call volumes can mask fraudulent activity for days or weeks.

-Key takeaway: Central Florida’s diverse industries, seasonal disruptions, and distributed workforce create a complex threat environment that requires industry-specific voice security measures.
+Key takeaway: Today’s diverse industries, seasonal disruptions, and distributed workforce create a complex threat environment that requires industry-specific voice security measures.

 UTM Voice Network Protection: Core Components and Features